Get a free, no obligation personal loan quote with rates as low as 9.99%

 If you’re not a co-borrower on the credit card and the primary cardholder dies, what happens to the outstanding credit card debt?
 Does it just disappear?

-A credit card that is held exclusively in a person’s name is the sole responsibility of that person.
+A credit card that is held exclusively in one person’s name is the sole responsibility of that individual.
 As such, only they are liable to repay the debt.
 In the event of their death, their estate will be accessed to cover the debt.

-A debt is considered uncollectable in the instance when there isn’t any money in the estate to pay off the debt and the debt was solely in the name of the deceased person.
+A debt is considered uncollectible in the instance when there isn’t enough money in the estate to pay off the debt and the debt was solely in the name of the deceased person.
+In this case, the debt is essentially written off by creditors.

 Are You Responsible For Joint Credit Card Debt After Death In Canada?